 1. The Bacteria in Your Poop Is Tied to Weight Loss

-Your weight may be affected by the levels of specific bacteria in your gut that are present in your poop, according to a September 2017 study published in the International Journal of Obesity.
-After assigning 62 overweight participants a high-fiber Nordic Diet or a grainless Danish diet, researchers analyzed two types of gut bacteria (Prevotella and Bacteroides) present in participants' stool.
+Your weight may be affected by the levels of specific bacteria in your gut that are present in your poop, according to a September 2017 study in the International Journal of Obesity.
+After assigning 62 participants with overweight a high-fiber Nordic Diet or a grainless Danish diet, researchers analyzed two types of gut bacteria (Prevotella and Bacteroides) present in participants' stool.

-Those who followed the high-fiber Nordic diet — rich in leafy greens, whole grains and fruit — lost about seven pounds more than participants who followed the Danish diet — high in lean meat and eggs — but with one caveat: Only those with a higher level of Prevotella than Bacteroides in their poop lost the weight.
+Those who followed the Nordic diet — rich high-fiber foods like leafy greens, whole grains and fruit — lost about seven pounds more than participants who followed the Danish diet — high in lean meat and eggs — but with one caveat: Only those with a higher level of Prevotella than Bacteroides in their poop lost the weight.
 People who followed the Nordic diet but didn't show higher levels of Prevotella didn't lose much more weight than participants following the Danish diet.

 To simplify: Researchers realized that participants with different levels of gut bacteria found in their stool had different reactions to the diet.
 That seems to be why some participants experienced weight loss on the Nordic diet, while others did not.